clubcapra/takin/README.md

 ## Getting Started

 This section will help you get ready to work on the Takin project.
-It is supposed to give you the necessary information to understand ROS and how our projet is built.
+It is supposed to give you the necessary information to understand ROS and how our project is built.
 There's also documentation on how to launch and use our project.

 ### ROS Documentation \ Tutorial